bitfreeze/JukeboxControl/README.md

 JukeboxControl - Redstone interaction with jukeboxes
 ====================
-This plugin allows players to interact with and control their Minecraft jukeboxes with redsstone.
+This plugin allows players to interact with and control their Minecraft jukeboxes with redstone.

 Usage
 ----------